-- 1. Knees slightly bent.

-- 2. Opposite foot forward when dribbling in self-space.

-- 3. Contact ball with finger pads.

-- 4. Firm contact with top of ball

-- Contact slightly behind ball for travel.

-- Ball to side and in front of body for travel

-- 5. Eyes looking forward, not down at the ball.
+- 1. Knees slightly bent. - 2.
+Opposite foot forward when dribbling in self-space. - 3.
+Contact ball with finger pads. - 4.
+Height of bounce maintained at or near waist level - 5.
+Eyes looking forward, not down at the ball.

 For Level 6 the teacher assesses the student's ability to dribble with preferred hand while jogging with control of the ball and body.
 This is aligned to the third grade standard MS.13.3.